Skip to content

 A male doctor talking with a female patient

-Hospital Advocacy & Transition Services • Serving Nassau & Suffolk County
+Hospital Advocacy & Discharge Guidance • Serving Nassau & Suffolk County

 Expert Hospital Support & Safe Discharge Planning

 Hospitalization is a high-stakes event for older adults.
-Geriatric Physician Consultants provides critical advocacy during the stay to prevent "hospital-acquired disability" and manages the transition home to ensure your loved one doesn't end up right back in the Emergency Room.
+Geriatric Physician Consultants empowers you to advocate for your loved one during the stay to prevent "hospital-acquired disability" and guides you through the complexities of discharge, helping you ensure they don't end up right back in the Emergency Room.

 Book Your Free Consultation